api-platform/docs/core/validation.md

 {
     public function __invoke()
     {
-        return new GroupSequence(['first', 'second']); // now, no matter who's first in the class declaration, it will be tested in this order.
+        return new GroupSequence(['first', 'second']); // now, no matter which is first in the class declaration, it will be tested in this order.
     }
 }
 ```